 Sony RX10 III versus Panasonic FZ1000

 The side-by-side display below illustrates the physical size and weight of the Sony RX10 III and the Panasonic FZ1000.
-Three consecutive perspectives from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat larger (8 percent) than the Sony RX10 III.
 However, the FZ1000 is markedly lighter (21 percent) than the RX10 III.
 It is worth mentioning in this context that the RX10 III is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.